edgi-govdata-archiving/wayback/README.rst

         :alt: Documentation Status

-*Wayback* is A Python API to the Internet Archive’s Wayback Machine.
-It gives you tools to search for and load mementos (captured historical copies of web pages).
+*Wayback* is A Python API to the `Internet Archive’s Wayback Machine <https://web.archive.org/>`_.
+It gives you tools to search for and load mementos (historical copies of web pages).

-Hows does this differ from the official `“internetarchive” <https://archive.org/services/docs/api/internetarchive/>`_ Python package?
-The internetarchive package is mainly concerned with the APIs and tools that manage the Internet Archive as a whole: managing items and collections.
+The Internet Archive maintains an official `“internetarchive” <https://archive.org/services/docs/api/internetarchive/>`_ Python package, but it does not focus on the Wayback Machine.
+Instead, it is mainly concerned with the APIs and tools that manage the Internet Archive as a whole: managing items and collections.
 These are how e-books, audio recordings, movies, and other content in the Internet Archive are managed.
 It doesn’t, however, provide particularly good tools for finding or loading historical captures of specific URLs (i.e. the part of the Internet Archive called the “Wayback Machine”).
 That’s what this package does.

 * Documentation:
     * Current Release: https://wayback.readthedocs.io/en/stable/